Buying or Selling an Existing Franchise

 3. Understand Financing Options

 Finally, it is unlikely that a buyer of a franchise will have cash ready at his or her disposal to buy your business.
 The buyer will likely need financing to enter the franchise.
 Therefore, you should see what type of financing options are available for your buyer.
-An attorney or the franchisor may be able to give the best recommendations for finding the necessary financing.
-This will make selling the business a smoother process, and provide validation as to the price of your business.
+Your attorney or the franchisor’s attorney may be able to give the best recommendations for finding the necessary financing.
+This will allow you to sell the business easily and provide validation as to the price of your business.

 Buyers of a franchise are required to take a risk, similar to the one you made when deciding to enter the franchise.
 Making sure a buyer feels comfortable about his or her investment is a top priority.
 Assuring this comfort needs to be supported by proper and complete documentation, and a source for financing.
 This will also help to ensure the sale of the business will be conducted on your terms.